-Regarding practical implications, our results underline that, in addition to more traditional prevention strategies used to diminish biomechanical risk factors, establishing prevention strategies to reduce the presence of psychosocial risk factors, in particular, workplace bullying, in the organization of work should also be considered.
-Also, the mediating role of job-related strain suggests that the good practices mentioned above relative to ergonomic characteristics in the workplace cannot be decisive in solving the issue.
+Regarding practical implications, our results underline that, in addition to more traditional prevention strategies used to diminish biomechanical risk factors, establishing prevention strategies to reduce the presence of psychosocial risk factors (e.g.,, workplace bullying) in the workplace should be considered.
+Additionally, the mediating role of job-related strain suggests that the good practices mentioned above regarding ergonomic characteristics of the workplace cannot solve the issue.
 When addressing MSDs, both biomechanical and psychological sources should be included.
-Our results, therefore, show that bullying can be the initiator of the process which could lead to an increase of MSDs, indicating the need to promote primary prevention intervention in the workplace to reduce bullying and, as a concequence, decrease perceived job-related strain and MSDs.
-Diverse studies have confirmed the role of organizational factors affecting bullying, such as perceived cognitive, emotional and behavioral social support from colleagues [47], perceived organisational support [48] and psychological safety climate [49].
-Therefore our findings are in line with a prevention perspective, in which the contextual factors have the most potential for broad impacts in reducing bullying and its effects as they can be implemented in the workplace [50, 51].
-Acting directly on the bullying prevention can help to reduce negative health outcomes, such as the MSDs presented here.
+Therefore, our results show that bullying can initiate a process that engenders an increase in MSDs.
+This indicates the need to promote primary prevention intervention in the workplace to reduce bullying and, consequently, decrease perceived job-related strain and MSDs.
+Numerous studies have confirmed the role of organizational factors in bullying, such as perceived cognitive, emotional, and behavioral social support from colleagues [47]; perceived organizational support [48]; and psychological safety climate [49].
+Therefore our findings are consistent with a prevention perspective, in which contextual factors have the most potential for broad impact in reducing bullying and its effects, as prevention can be implemented in the workplace [50, 51].
+Directly preventing bullying can help reduce negative health outcomes, such as the MSDs considered here.

 Source: Workplace Bullying as a Risk Factor for Musculoskeletal Disorders: The Mediating Role of Job-Related Psychological Strain by Michela Vignoli, Dina Guglielmi, Cristian Balducci, dnd Roberta Bonfiglioli, used under CC-BY